StabilityNexus/BenefactionPlatform-Ergo/docs/INTEGRATION_GUIDE.md

-# Guide for Integrating External Apps with Bene
+# Guide for Integrating External Apps with Bene [in development]

 This guide explains how external applications and smart contracts can interact with the **Bene** fundraising platform.
 Specifically, it details how to set a **Contract (Script)** as the owner of a Bene campaign, allowing for programmable fund management, DAOs, and automated workflows.